bschlenk/stars/README.md

 history is so spotty.

 Recently I wanted to start converting my old projects over to es2015 syntax to practice modularizing javascript code.
+In doing so I am also trying to get better at tracking my progress through smaller, more incremental commits.